scarv/xcrypto/flow/verilator/README.md

 Where:

+- `+q` causes the simulator to print nothing except for what the host program itself prints.
+Must be specified *first*.
 - `+IMEM=` is the path to the srec file which describes the initial memory content of the simulation.
 - `+WAVES=` Is a file path where a complete waveform trace of the